What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 The state of imbalance seeking balance is what drives changes in the state of things.

 In nature, imbalance seeking balance gives rise to the four seasons and weather.
-In human life, imbalance seeking balance makes us do some of the stupid things we do, like marrying someone who is really hot but is clearly a psychopathic narcissist or deciding that you can tell your boss to go try and reproduce with him/herself and starting your own business.
+In human life, imbalance seeking balance makes us do some of the stupid things we do, like marrying someone who is really hot but is clearly a psychopathic narcissist or deciding that you can tell your boss to go try and reproduce with him/herself and start your own business.

 My clients with good charts are born with the ability to make good decisions – trust me on that.
 They do things not to feed their ego, to fill a void, and not to chase money and material possessions blindly.
-My clients with the not-so-good charts make a lot of stupid decisions, naturally – definitely trust me on that – and they make you wonder if neanderthals still exist.
+My clients with the not-so-good charts make a lot of stupid decisions, naturally – definitely trust me on that – and they make you wonder if Neanderthals still exist.

 If I were to bring in some technicals: